stanford-marlowe/docs.marlowe.stanford.edu/docs/slurm_and_openOnDemand/slurm.md

 In addition to the above commands, you also have the ability to use `tmux` and `screen` on the compute nodes.

 **NOTE**: You can only have a maximum of two terminal windows connected to a job at one time.
 One through `salloc` and one through `srun`.
 It's currently recommended to allocate resources via `salloc` if you want to use a shell.
 You cannot connect to an already running job with `salloc`.

+### I use srun in an sbatch script, how can I connect to my job?

+There are two options: Connecting via `sattach` or replacing `srun` with `mpirun`.

+The recommended option is to replace `srun` with `mpirun`.
+For the most part, they are completely interchangeable.
+After replacing `srun` with `mpirun`, you can follow the previous instructions starting from Step 2.

+**Note**: you may need to run `module load openmpi4/gcc/4.1.5`, or add it to your `sbatch` script for `mpirun` to work.

+The second option is to use `sattach`.
+To use `sattach`, you will need to already have started a shell (using `srun --pty bash`) in your job. `sattach` replaces that shell instance entirely.

+To connect via `sattach`, run the following: `sattach <jobid>.0`.
+This will attach to the pre-existing shell.

+As `sattach` requires a shell to already exist, it is recommended to move `srun` outside of your `sbatch` script and use `mpirun` instead.